godzie44/go-uring/README.md

 The project contains three packages:
 1. uring - low-level io_uring API.
 This API is similar to libruing API.
 2. reactor - high-level API - realization of event loop pattern with io_uring.
 3. net - this is a realization of net.Listener and net.Conn interfaces with io_uring.
-This can be used, for example, to run HTTP server with io_uring inside.
+This can be used, for example, to run an HTTP server with io_uring inside.

 ### uring package

-Package uring - is low level package, it is port of liburing.
+Package uring is a port of liburing.
+It provides low-level functionality for working with io_uring.
 Example of usage:

 - Read file: